-What is flash brew?
+What is a flash brew?

 Flash iced brew coffee is simple.
 Take the full amount of water you would use in a hot brew and split it in half, replace half of that water by weight with ice.
 Then, extract over the ice.
-This melts the ice and rapidly dilutes the coffee, without that dilution the brew would be a double concentrated cup.
+This melts the ice and rapidly dilutes the coffee, without that dilution, the brew would be a double-concentrated cup.
 Sometimes referred to as Japanese-style iced coffee, this style of brewing allows you to brew a cup of cold coffee without having too much dilution.
 This brew method produces bright and distinct flavor notes.

 What do I need?

 Let’s get into the recipe.
 Our brew is going to consist of three total pours, pretty manageable right?
 We’re looking to hit our goal weights in water at specific time intervals with a simple spiral pattern in and out.
 For our flash brew recipe we’re using a 1:15 – 15.5 ratio, this is the traditional strength level most of us would expect for an iced black coffee.

 - 0:00 – 40g of water to bloom, gentle flow touching all of the coffee.